oaeproject/puppet-hilary/README.md

 1. Preparation

 1.1 Get the source code

-Clone Hilary, 3akai-ux and puppet-hilary and make sure there are all in the same folder.
+Clone [Hilary](https://github.com/oaeproject/Hilary), [3akai-ux](https://github.com/oaeproject/3akai-ux) and [puppet-hilary](https://github.com/oaeproject/puppet-hilary) and make sure they are all in the same folder.
 You should have something like:
 ```
 + OAE
 |-- + 3akai-ux